New Jersey tightens restrictions as COVID-19 surges across the United States

-A maximum of 10 people would be allowed to gather indoors in New Jersey, down from 25, while the limit for outdoor gatherings would drop from 500 to 150.
+Starting on Tuesday, a maximum of 10 people will be allowed to gather indoors in New Jersey, down from 25.
+On Nov.
+23, the limit for outdoor gatherings will drop from 500 to 150.

+However, religious services, weddings and funerals will continue to take place under the current rules of 25% of a room’s capacity and up to 150 people, Murphy said.

 “It’s gotten worse and it’s gonna get worse,” the Northeastern state’s Democratic governor said in an interview with MSNBC.

-As total U.S. infections crossed the 11 million mark - just over a week after hitting 10 million - states across the nation reimposed restrictions to stem the resurgent virus that is straining many healthcare systems.
+As total U.S. infections crossed the 11 million mark - just over a week after hitting 10 million and the fastest time it took the country to report an additional 1 million cases since the pandemic began - states across the nation reimposed restrictions to stem the resurgent virus that is straining many healthcare systems.

-Dr. Alexander Garza, head of the St. Louis Metropolitan Pandemic Task Force, said hospitals in Missouri could run out of capacity in two weeks as cases in the Midwestern state continue to rise.
+Dr. Alexander Garza, head of the St. Louis Metropolitan Pandemic Task Force, said hospitals in Missouri could run out of capacity in two weeks as cases there continue to rise.

 “If this continues, we’re absolutely going to need more staff, more help, more of everything to deal with the crush of patients that we see coming at us,” Garza told CNN on Monday.